-Students who are accepted into the Women, Leadership & Equality Program as Fellows may earn academic credit by working for governmental and non-profit national or local organizations that focus on policy or legal issues affecting women.
-Students spend 16 or more hours per week during the semester working under the supervision of lawyers in these organizations working on policy initiatives or providing direct legal services to women.
-Placements may include national organizations like the National Women’s Law Center and local organizations like the House of Ruth, as well as state and federal agencies administering programs that advance women’s social and legal equality and foster women in positions of leadership.
+WLE externs may earn academic credit by working for governmental and non-profit national or local organizations that focus on providing legal assistance to women or that work on policy issues affecting women.
+Students spend 12 hours (3 credits) or 16 hours (4 credits) per week during the semester working under the supervision of lawyers in these organizations on policy initiatives or providing direct legal services to women.
+Placements may include national organizations like the National Women’s Law Center and local organizations like the House of Ruth,the Tahirih Justice Center and the Women's Law Center of Maryland, as well as state and federal agencies administering programs that advance women’s social and legal equality.
+Grading is on a Credit/No Credit basis.

 |This course is not currently scheduled.|